newtfire/textAnalysis-Hub/Class-Examples/invisible_xml/iXMLstart.md

 This is a **range**, which consists of a character string containing a single character (or an encoded character) followed by a hyphen, followed by another single character string (or encoded character).

 This example will match any digit from 0 to 5, inclusive.
 Keep in mind that the quotation marks are necessary.
+This different from regex ranges!
+Don't forget the quotes around *any* text pattern you're defining.

 ## Unicode Characters and Classes